VoidHash/kotlin-coroutines/README.md

 ### **Important concepts**

-To have a better understanding about coroutines in Kotlin, we must first learn more about some important concepts on this subject:
+For a better understanding about coroutines in Kotlin, we must first learn more about some important concepts on this subject:

 - ### Concurrency